-Each public 2 and 4-year college and private 4-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact to assist you with all your questions about that particular college.
+Each public two and four-year college and private four-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact to assist you with all your questions about that particular college.
 List of college contacts.
 Call or email your questions to the person listed at the college you plan to attend.

 NAEHCY Higher Education Helpline at 1-855-446-2673 (toll-free) or firstname.lastname@example.org